Bladez1992/TeraBoxSecure/README.md

 You will get occasional errors while TeraBox is running about the auto updater not being able to run on Windows, this is intentional as stated above

-This batch script is meant to be installed by an installer made with Advanced Installer 16.3+ - which is available on both my Google Drive and TeraBox
+This batch script is meant to be installed by an installer made with Advanced Installer 16.3+ - I've made my own installer using Advanced Installer for TeraBox and it is available on my Google Drive

 If you want to use the batch script on an existing installation of TeraBox, simply save it as a .bat file in the same directory as TeraBox.exe and replace all instances of [APPDIR] in the batch file with the path to your TeraBox installation